Panorama Runde - Bewegungsarena

 Interactive elevation profile

-Just like the Hargassner round, the panorama round starts at the municipal office in Altheim and leads past the parish church of St. Laurentius to Diepolding.
-There you turn left towards the star.
-Cross the church to Gaugsham.
-This is followed by a somewhat steeper climb through a forest part, which is rewarded with a magnificent view in Lüfteneck.
-Over the star and the fief you will return to Altheim, where you will pass the Römer Erlebnismuseum.
+Just like the Hargassner loop, the Panorama loop also starts at the town office in Altheim and leads past the parish church of St. Laurentius to Diepolding.
+There you turn left in the direction of Stern.
+Via the Kirchensteig you come to Gaugsham.
+A somewhat steeper ascent through a forest follows, which is rewarded with a magnificent view in Lüfteneck.
+Via Stern and Lehen you return to Altheim, where you pass the Römer Erlebnismuseum.

 - Suitable for groups